Skip to main content

 Joseph Clift, USA (9 min)

-Pow! is a heartfelt tribute to the director’s Tulalip community through the comedic journey of young Jake, trying to charge his video game console at a bustling community powwow.
+This heartfelt tribute to the director’s Tulalip community follows the comedic antics of young Jake, trying to charge his video game console at a community powwow.

 Content considerations: brief, subtle reference to residential schools mentioned by the child’s grandmother.